 |

-2022 Honorary Chairs
+The 2023 Honorary Chairs are

-Runners from the 2022 "For Your Health" 5K Run/Walk and 1-mile Fun Walk are pictured beginning the race. |
+5K Run/Walk and 1-mile Fun Walk are

-Participants cross the finish line at the 2022 "For Your Health" 5K Run/Walk and 1-mile Fun Walk. |
+Participants cross the finish line at the

 History of Honorary Chairs for 5K Event

-2022 Brian, Janine, Sarah, Emma, and Abby
+2022 Brian, Janine, Emma, Abby, and Sarah Mortellaro

 2021 Pamela and David Subler, M.D.

-2019 Thomas Hagele, M.D., Courtney, James and Helena
+2019 Thomas Hagele, M.D., Courtney, James, and Helena

-2018 Lee, Sally, Mae, Will and Everett Heckman
+2018 Lee, Sally, Mae, Will, and Everett Heckman

-2017 Howard, Sara and Brackyn Reeves
+2017 Howard, Sara, and Brackyn Reeves

-2016 Tom, Kate, Emma, John and Megan Cummiskey
+2016 Tom, Kate, Emma, John, and Megan Cummiskey

 2015 Pattye Whisman, M.D.

-2014 Diane and Dan Delawder
+2014 Diane and Dan DeLawder

 2013 Dr. Garth and Mrs. Marci Bennington